wp-plugins/magic-fields-2-toolkit/readme.txt

 = 0.5.8.1 =
 * alt media fields now support showing popups on mouseover
 * fix [problem](https://wordpress.org/support/topic/get_data-returns-wrong-options)with Magic Fields get_data function by replacing with function alt_get_data

+= 0.5.8.2 =
+* fix the really annoying bug where the should be optional mouseover overlay had to be specified